hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 		//It got 4469 solutions and it took about 41.5 hours (for the optimized code)

 		//solveCuboidIntersections(new CuboidToFoldOn(11, 1, 1), new CuboidToFoldOn(5, 3, 1));
-		//This took about 2 months with 3/4 cores running constantly.
+		//This took about 2 months with 3-4 cores running constantly.

 		//solveCuboidIntersections(new CuboidToFoldOn(11, 1, 1), new CuboidToFoldOn(7, 2, 1));
 		//I haven't tried this, but I imagine it being slower than the previous one.

 		solveCuboidIntersections(new CuboidToFoldOn(13, 1, 1), new CuboidToFoldOn(3, 3, 3));
 		// This one is too slow.
-I either need to find an amazing optimation, or just throw more compute power at it.
+I either need to find an amazing optimization, or just throw more compute power at it.
-}
+		//(Update: it will now take around 5 months to finish) }
 ```
 ## The first loop